elizabethmyles/elizabethmyles.github.io/about.md

 Elizabeth and her handsome husband, [Steve][steve], live and run together in Texas, where Elizabeth also spends her non-writing time reading, cooking and baking, listening to Nine Inch Nails, and watching sci-fi and horror movies, episodes of *Supernatural*, and old DVDs of *The X-Files*.
-She loves hearing from readers, so feel free to contact her at [elizabeth(at)mylesandmyles.info][email] and connect with her on the social networks below.
+She loves hearing from readers, so feel free to contact her at [elizabeth(at)mylesandmyles.info][email], subscribe to [her mailing list][mailinglist], and connect with her on the social networks below.

 ### Connect with Elizabeth